GSA/digitalgov.gov/content/scannable-content.md

 layout: primary
 title: Scannable content
 permalink: /content-design/scannable-content/
----

-## Can you scan the page without having to pause for long passages?
+question: Can you scan the page without having to pause for long passages?
 Can you quickly grasp the meaning of a section based on its heading?

-### Why it’s important
+personas:
 - Jerrold has a cognitive disability that makes it difficult for him to read long, uninterrupted passages of text.
 - Sharon reads most online content using her mobile device and finds it difficult to navigate long paragraphs.
+---

 ### Steps to take
 - Use short sentences, whenever possible.
 Varying sentence length can add interest to a piece, but whenever possible, avoid unnecessarily long sentences — these can present obstacles to people who have difficulty reading.
 They can also be harder to skim on mobile devices.